Is Simulations Plus Stock a Good Investment?

 Basic technical analysis of Simulations Stock

-As of the 19th of July, Simulations Plus has the Coefficient Of Variation of (410.20), risk adjusted performance of (0.22), and Variance of 30.45.
+As of the 8th of August, Simulations Plus has the Variance of 30.62, coefficient of variation of (515.52), and Risk Adjusted Performance of (0.14).
 In relation to fundamental indicators, the technical analysis model makes it possible for you to check existing technical drivers of Simulations Plus, as well as the relationship between them.

 Simulations Plus' insider trading activities